pace-neutrons/pace-developers/euphonic/performance/01_benchmarking.md

 or would a 'fair' comparison use a regular grid to allow CASTEP/Phonopy to use symmetry?
 How many q-points should we use?
 This will probably be limited by .phonon file size.

+**Conclusion**
+It would make sense to do performance benchmarking of interpolation at the same time as validation for CASTEP/Phonopy (we aren't benchmarking performance with OClimax/Ab2tds).
+Therefore we will be benchmarking against the same cuts used for validation.

 ### 1.4 Where benchmarking results will be stored
 The benchmarking results themselves will be relatively small, so could be stored